Who is better equipped to talk about introverts than an Introvert?

 The main purpose of my writing this post is to tell all the introverts in the world that they are not alone.

-There are people around who can see through their handicap, like my friends, who understand and who don’t judge.
+There are people around who can see through their handicaps, like my friends, who understand and who don’t judge.

 It maybe a little difficult, but you sure can come out of this quagmire.
 Just for you to know that it is possible, when I was hanging up my boots, to be with my dear family, I was heading two big production facilities with nearly over two thousand workers.